lesserwhirls/netchdf/Readme.md

 #### Datatype
 * _Datatype.ENUM_ returns an array of the corresponding UBYTE/USHORT/UINT.
 Call _data.convertEnums()_ to turn this into an ArrayString of corresponding enum names.
+* CHAR vs STRING:
-* _Datatype.CHAR_: All Attributes of type CHAR are assumed to be Strings.
-All Variables of type CHAR return data as ArrayUByte.
-Call _data.makeStringsFromBytes()_ to turn this into Strings with the array rank reduced by one.
+  * Attributes of type CHAR are always assumed to be Strings.
-  * Netcdf-3 does not have STRING or UBYTE types.
-In practice, CHAR is used for either.
+  * Netcdf-3 does not have STRING or UBYTE types, and in practice, CHAR is used for either.
+Variables of type CHAR return data as ArrayUByte.
-  * Netcdf-4/HDF5 library encodes CHAR values as HDF5 string type with elemSize = 1, so we use that convention to detect legacy CHAR variables in HDF5 files.
-(NC_CHAR should not be used in Netcdf-4, use NC_UBYTE or NC_STRING.)
+  * Netcdf-4 encodes CHAR values as HDF5 string type with elemSize = 1, so we use that convention to detect legacy CHAR variables in HDF5 format.
+(NC_CHAR should not be used in new Netcdf-4 files, use NC_UBYTE or NC_STRING.)
+    Variables of type CHAR return data as STRING, since users can use UBYTE if thats what they intend.
   * Netcdf-4/HDF5 String variables may be fixed or variable length.
 For fixed Strings, we set the size of Datatype.STRING to the fixed size.
-For both fixed and variable length Strings, the string withh be truncated at the first zero byte, if any.
+For both fixed and variable length Strings, the string will be truncated at the first zero byte, if any.
   * HDF4 does not have a STRING type, but does have signed and unsigned CHAR, and signed and unsigned BYTE.
-    We map both signed and unsigned to Datatype.CHAR and handle it as above (Attributes are Strings, Variables are UBytes).
+    Both signed and unsigned CHAR are mapped to Datatype.CHAR, whose data is returned as Strings for Attributes, and ArrayUByte for Variables.
+  * Call _data.makeStringsFromBytes() to turn ArrayUByte into ArrayString with the array reduced by one.
 * _Datatype.STRING_ always appears to be variable length to the user, regardless of whether the data in the file is variable or fixed length.
+* _Datatype.STRING_ is always encoded as UTF8.
+TODO add option to change encoding, probably when opening the file.

 #### Typedef
 Unlike Netcdf-Java, we follow Netcdf-4 "user defined types" and add typedefs for Compound, Enum, Opaque, and Vlen.